North Bridge railway station

 North Bridge railway station, also known as Halifax North Bridge, served on the Halifax and Ovenden Junction Railway in West Yorkshire, England.
 The North bridge itself had to be rebuilt 11 ft higher by the L&YR and the GNR to clear the tracks.
-The station has been since demolished and a leisure centre built on the site, the only real remnant of the station is the Iron Foot Bridge and in the distance Old Lane Tunnel.
+The station closed in 1955 and has been since demolished, with a leisure centre built on the site.
+The only remaining remnant of the station is the station footbridge and the nearby Old Lane Tunnel.